-The secure state is maintained by the TSF's detectors, which monitor the failures.
-If a failure happens, the TSF disturbs the cryptographic computations, interrupts data interchange, and informs U.Host-Device.
+The secure state is maintained by TSF's detectors.
+The TSF's detectors monitor the failures.
+If a failure happens, the TSF disturbs the cryptographic computations, interrupts data interchange and inform U.Host-Device.

-6.1.2 Abuse of Functionality
+6.2.2 Abuse of Functionality

-• FMT\LIM.1 Limited Capabilities
+FMT_LIM.1 Limited Capabilities

-FMT\LIM.1.1.
-The TSF shall be designed and implemented in a manner that limits its capabilities so that, in conjunction with "Limited availability (FMT\LIM.2)," the following policy is enforced [assignment: Limited capability policy].
+FMT_LIM.1.1 The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced [assignment: Limited capability policy].

-The TSF shall be designed and implemented in a manner that limits its capabilities so that, in conjunction with "Limited availability (FMT\LIM.2)," the following policy is enforced: Deploying Test Features after TOE Delivery does not allow user data to be disclosed or manipulated, TSF data to be disclosed or manipulated, and no substantial information about construction of TSF to be gathered which may enable other attacks.
+The TSF shall be designed and implemented in a manner that limits its capabilities so that in conjunction with "Limited availability (FMT_LIM.2)" the following policy is enforced Deploying Test Features after TOE Delivery does not allow user data to be disclosed or manipulated, TSF data to be disclosed or manipulated, and no substantial information about construction of TSF to be gathered which may enable other attacks.

-In Test mode, the following restrictions are enforced by the TSF:
+In the Test mode, the following restrictions are enforced by the TSF:

-- The Binding Key (Kb) cannot be read out by the Flash commands. - The Binding key cannot be erased unless a complete erase has been done after the last reset. - The read and write commands do not read and write effective values of the flash array. - FMT\LIM.2 Limited availability
+- The Binding Key (Kb) cannot be read out by the Flash commands; - The Binding key cannot be erased unless a complete erase has been done after the last reset; - The read and write commands do not read and write effective values of the flash array.

+FMT_LIM.2 Limited Availability

-FMT\LIM.2.1.
-The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT\LIM.1)", the following policy is enforced [assignment: Limited availability policy].
+FMT_LIM.2.1 The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced [assignment: Limited availability policy].

-The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT\LIM.1)" the following policy is enforced Deploying Test Features after TOE Delivery does not allow user data to be disclosed or manipulated, TSF data to be disclosed or manipulated, and no substantial information about construction of TSF to be gathered which may enable other attacks.
+The TSF shall be designed in a manner that limits its availability so that in conjunction with "Limited capabilities (FMT_LIM.1)" the following policy is enforced Deploying Test Features after TOE Delivery does not allow user data to be disclosed or manipulated, TSF data to be disclosed or manipulated, and no substantial information about construction of TSF to be gathered which may enable other attacks.